kadersql/Covid-Screening-App/README.md

  # Covid-Screening-App
+ In the Side project I tried to practice Restful API, JDBC, Database, spring, Vue.js, java Script is a very simple way.
+Restful API call will search user id inside the database and
+ give you the user name and access for next page.

 # Step One
 Create a database named "employee" in pgAdmin; username : postgres; password: postgres1;

 # Step Two
 Connect the database "employee" with DBVisualizer and run "employeedetails.sql" script inside the java>Database folder

 # Step three
 run the SpringBoot Application with IDE and start back end Server